whosonfirst/go-webhookd/README.md

 `webhookd` is an HTTP daemon for handling webhook requests.
 Individual webhook endpoints (and how they are processed) are defined in a config file that is read at start-up time.

+#### Caveats

+* TLS is not supported yet so you **should not** run `webhookd` on the public internets without first putting a TLS-enabled proxy in front of it.
-_In the future there might be dynamic (or runtime) webhook endpoints but today there are not._
+* In the future there might be dynamic (or runtime) webhook endpoints but today there are not.

 ### Setting up a `webhookd` server "by hand"